bormaxi8080/starred/README.md

 ## JavaScript

+- [stewartmckee/cobweb](https://github.com/stewartmckee/cobweb) - Web crawler with very flexible crawling options.
+Can either use standalone or can be used with resque to perform clustered crawls.
 - [matthewmueller/x-ray](https://github.com/matthewmueller/x-ray) - The next web scraper.
 See through the &lt;html&gt; noise.
 - [wlouie1/UFO-Sightings](https://github.com/wlouie1/UFO-Sightings) - Explore over 80K reports of UFO sightings around the world, collected from 1906 - 2014 by the National UFO Reporting Center.
 - [xnl-h4ck3r/XnlReveal](https://github.com/xnl-h4ck3r/XnlReveal) - A Chrome/Firefox browser extension to show alerts for reflected query params, show Wayback archive links for the current path, show hidden elements and enable disabled elements.